AlexGCbn/CI_PP3_TRXTREME/README.md

 R0903: too-few-public-methods -> Again same issue.
 Our classes were used for data manipulation, so they did not need any methods.  \
 ### user_data.py:
 ![user_data.py file Pylint validation](docs/validation/pylint_user_data.png)
+R1723 no-else-break -> There is an else after break, as the break is to stop our infinite loop.  \
+R0912 & R0915 -> Too many branches & statements for edit_item function, as it is needed to verify the input data. \
 </details>

 ### User stories testing: